fief-dev/docs/docs/configure/customization/email-templates.md

 * The **Welcome** email, after a successful **user registration**;
 * The **Forgot password** email, when a user asks to reset its password.

-By default, your workspace is created with **basic templates**.
+By default, your instance is initialized with **basic templates**.
 While they can do the job for getting started, you'll likely want to customize them so it matches your branding.

 Fief comes with a built-in mechanism to **customize email templates**, based on [Jinja templating language](https://jinja.palletsprojects.com/en/3.0.x/templates/).